bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Huzzah!
 The answer is what we expected!
 Simple as, right?

-But wait - 6:00 AM in Chicago during daylight time is not actually 12:00 UTC, because `6 + 5 != 12`.
+But wait: 6:00 AM in Chicago during daylight time is not actually 12:00 UTC, because `6 + 5 != 12`.
 So if you use this method and leave at 6:00 AM local time, you will not actually be leaving that the time the flight is scheduled for.

 The extra magic adjustment hour you subtracted means you actually left at 11:00 UTC, which means that the FAA and air traffic control may have a lot of questions about why you're trying to take off an hour earlier than your scheduled time.

 ## So what's the right solution?

-Well, there's no one "right" solution, but the main thing to remember is that you can't correct for DST changes by keeping the UTC time the same and fiddling with offsets, you have to actually *plan the UTC times an hour later* to account for the DST change, if you want the event to be at the same local time both when DST is in effect and after it ends.
+Well, there's no one "right" solution, but the main thing to remember is that you can't correct for DST changes by keeping the UTC time the same and fiddling with offsets.

+If you want an event at 6 AM during daylight time to still be at 6 AM after daylight time ends, you have to actually *plan the UTC time an hour later* to account for the DST change.

 ```
 2023-11-04 11:00:00 UTC